Skip to main content

 Satisfaction survey

-Step two: Select the target audience (Only for Projects with multiple Units)
+Step two: Select the target audience (Only for projects with multiple units)

 Step three: Add a short introduction

-Step four: save or publish?
+Step for: save or publish?

 Survey results